miaojiang/academic-kickstart/content/en/authors/admin/_index.md

 I excel at working with both aspiring and expert real estate investors to find great investments and achieve their financial and life goals.

-I also own [Seattle Pro](https://www.seattlepro.net/) which is a boutique property management firm in Seattle.
+I also own a boutique property management firm in Seattle.